Skip to main content

 • Delete entries that are no longer relevant

-You can also use the guardrail-aware chat to ask questions.
-The AI assistant respects all active guardrails when generating code or answering architecture questions.
+You can also use the check-aware chat to ask questions.
+The AI assistant respects all active checks when generating code or answering architecture questions.

 4